 School crossing guards are legally permitted to use the stop sign to stop traffic and assist school children crossing the street.
 Obeying the crossing guard is not optional.
 All vehicles must come to a complete stop and remain so until children — and the crossing guard — are safely off the road.

 5. Do not pass other vehicles in a school zone

 Attempting to pass another vehicle is prohibited in school zones.
 When passing other vehicles, you may be travelling quickly, and your overall visibility is reduced.

-Similarly, you should not perform a U-turn, three-point turn, or drive in reverse in a school zone if you can avoid it.
+Similarly, avoid taking a U-turn, a three-point turn, or reversing in a school zone.
 Any unpredictable driving manoeuvre may cause or contribute to a collision.

 6. Avoid driving into the school parking lot

 School parking lots tend to be very congested, especially at designated school pick-up and drop-off times.
 Increased traffic means an increased likelihood of accidents.
 It’s safer for everyone if you park across the street and use the crosswalk to get to the school property.